autokitteh/kittehub/aws_health_to_slack/README.md

 > - Cloud/UI: Navigate to the Variables tab in your project settings and update the `GOOGLE_SHEET_URL` value
 > - Self-hosted (VSCode / CLI): Modify the Google Sheet URL in the [`autokitteh.yaml`](autokitteh.yaml) file

+## Trigger Workflow

+The workflow runs automatically every minute after deployment.
+You can modify this interval:
+- Cloud/UI: Navigate to the Variables tab in your project settings and update the `SCHEDULE_INTERVAL` value
+- Self-hosted (VSCode / CLI): Modify the schedule interval in the [`autokitteh.yaml`](autokitteh.yaml) file

+> [!IMPORTANT]
+> Ensure all connections (AWS, Google Sheets, and Slack) are properly initialized before the workflow starts running.

 ## Self-Hosted Deployment

 #### Prerequisites